PeterAdamson/Subnet-Checker/README.md

 2. Type the address of the subnet you would like to check in CIDR format at the following prompt and hit enter:
    `Please enter the subnet you would like to check in CIDR notation:`
 3. The system will output a list of any conflicting subnets in the inventory.

+## Issues

+To report any bugs or issues, please create a new issue at this page: https://github.com/PeterAdamson/Subnet-Checker/issues